mvdoyle/TacoParser/README.md

 Here's what you'll need to do for this Kata:

-1. Clone this repo to your machine, then create a branch to accomplish your work (`git checkout -b your-branch-name`)
+1. Clone this repo to your machine
 2. Complete all the `TODO`s, while adding appropriate log statements along the way.
 You can find more details below in the Kata Details section:
     1. Start with writing a Unit Test to Test the Parse method
     2. Implement the Parse Method